Wall Street rallies on rate hopes, heads for winning week

 NEW YORK (AP) — Wall Street is rallying Friday amid hopes inflation may continue to cool and the Federal Reserve may ease up on its hikes to interest rates following some mixed readings on the U.S. economy.

-The S&P 500 was 1.8% higher in midday trading and on track to close out its first winning week in the last five.
-The Dow Jones Industrial Average was up 608 points, or 1.8%, at 33,538, as of 11:52 a.m.
-Eastern time, and the Nasdaq composite was 1.9% higher.
+The S&P 500 was 1.6% higher in afternoon trading and on track to close out its first winning week in the last five.
+The Dow Jones Industrial Average was up 514 points, or 1.6%, at 33,441, as of 1:02 p.m.
+Eastern time, and the Nasdaq composite was 1.7% higher.

 Markets worldwide got an initial jolt from the U.S. jobs report.
 On the upside for them, it showed workers' wage gains are slowing, which could mean easing pressure on the nation's high inflation.
 On the downside, it also showed hiring across the job market may still be too strong for the Fed's liking, even after its fusillade of rate hikes last year.